Must Do Tasks When Doing Site Migration

 Conduct a Post-Mortem

-Conducting a post-mortem after the site migration is similar to sitting down with your moving team.
-This evaluation helps identify successes and areas for improvement.
+Conduct a post-mortem after the site migration.
+It’s similar to sitting down with your moving team to identify successes and areas for improvement.
 Discussing what went well allows for a moment of celebration and helps understand effective strategies and methods.
 Knowing your strengths can be as instructive as recognizing weaknesses, whether excellent team communication, minimal downtime, or smooth data transfer.

 These are opportunities for learning and growth.
 Was the rollback plan sufficient?
 Were stakeholders properly informed throughout the process?
 Were there unexpected issues that could have been anticipated?
 Honest critique can reveal gaps in planning, execution, or even post-launch monitoring that can be addressed.
-Engaging in this reflective process can build a roadmap for more effective and efficient future projects.
+Reflecting on this process can create a roadmap for better future projects.

 Document Lessons Learned